8 pretty Somerset stately homes and gardens to visit this Christmas

 Sat upon a steep hill, among a forest of ash and fir trees, rests Dunster Castle, an imposing structure with a medieval gatehouse and ruined tower.
 The castle that stands today became a lavish country home during the 19th century for the Luttrell family, who lived there for over 600 years.

 Soak in the history of Dunster Castle and the beauty of its gardens this Christmas, with plenty of festive events taking place in December.
-Enjoy Dunster by Candlelight on Friday and Saturday December 1 and 2 where the Castle will be decorated for Christmas with live music performances and delicious festive food.
-Or partake in an illuminated winter walk round the castle and grounds, and admire the architecture in a breathtaking glow.
+Enjoy Dunster by Candlelight on December 6 and 7 where the Castle will be decorated for Christmas with live music performances, local crafts and festive gifts, and delicious festive food.
+Little ones can also look forward to a visit from Father Christmas in December (dates can be found on the National Trust website).

-Forde Abbey is preparing to get festive with an enchanting illluminated trail around the gardens from Thursday December 7 to Thursday December 21.
+Forde Abbey is preparing to get festive with an enchanting illuminated trail around the gardens from December 15 to December 22.
 The long borders and champion trees will bask in beautiful colour, and create a magical glow around the Abbey and Gardens.
+Inside the house, enjoy carolling, mulled wine and seasonal treats.
+Father Christmas will be paying a visit between December 18 and 22 with a sackful of gifts - say hello before he starts his preparations for the big day!

 Just a short drive from Bristol lies the stunning Victorian landmark of Tyntesfield House, nestled among gorgeous gardens and parkland.
 Built to simply serve as a family home for the Gibbs family, there's plenty to unearth about the four generations of the family whilst you admire the location.

-Marvel at the intricate Gothic carvings that adorn the house, and embrace the spectacular winter atmosphere as the mist lingers in the air against the flora, the empty lake, woodland and still in use kitchen garden.
-Over the festive period, experience Christmas past as you join the Gibbs family and their servants for events including wreath making, carriage rides to meet Father Christmas or music from the Christmas choirs in Tyntesfield’s beautiful chapel.
+Marvel at the intricate Gothic carvings that adorn the house, and embrace the spectacular winter atmosphere as the mist lingers in the air over the landscape.
+Over the festive period, experience Christmas past as you join the Gibbs family and their servants for 'A very Victorian Christmas'.
+Enjoy exploring Tyntesfield after closing time, festive mysteries, choir music and a visit from Father Christmas himself.

 Barrington Court, a Tudor manor with breathtaking gardens and working orchards, has been in the Lyle family since the 1920s where it was saved from ruin and renovated to the structure standing today.
 The estate is unlike many; it's free from collections and furniture allowing visitors to let their imaginations run wild with what may have gone on over the years there.
 The famous garden designer Getrude Jekyll was consulted on the garden's layout, and her inspiration can still be admired today.